Blue-Panther18/alx-pre_course/README.md

-My first readme as an Alx student
+My first readme as an ALX student